carboneio/rock-req/README.md

 ### Retry on failure

-By default, rock-req retries with the following errors if `maxRetry > 1`
+By default, rock-req retries with the following errors if `maxRetry > 1`.

+The callback is called when all the request succeed or all retries are done

 ```js
 const rock = require('rock-req');